 How Do You Treat Periodontal Disease?

 If you notice issues with your gums like soreness, bleeding or loose teeth, you want to make an appointment with Sky Dental immediately because you have symptoms of periodontal disease.
 When periodontal disease progresses it is called chronic periodontitis.
-According to the American Dental Association (ADA), it affects almost 50 percent of adults above the age of 30 in the U.S.
+According to the American Dental Association (ADA), gum disease affects almost 50 percent of adults above the age of 30 in the U.S.

 Periodontal disease is serious.
 You can have loss of bone and tissue making your teeth feel loose.
-Chronic periodontitis is the most common form of the disease.
+Chronic periodontitis is the most common form of this gum disease.
 It can happen at any age and may progress slowly over time with possible periods of rapid deterioration.
 The most harmful form is aggressive periodontitis which can surface in people who are healthy overall.

 Symptoms of Periodontal Disease

-It is important if you have any of the symptoms of gum disease that you make an immediate appointment with your dentist at Sky Dental.
+It is important if you have any of the symptoms of gum disease that you make an immediate appointment with your Phoenix dentist at Sky Dental.
 The earlier the disease is found, the better your options for treatment.